LArSoft/larsoft.github.io/wiki/WorkingWithLArSoftGithubRepos.md

 To assist with the various GitHub operations needed, you can use `hub`, a command-line utility that performs GitHub operations from local repositories. `hub` can, for instance, fork the upstream repositories to your GitHub account, or create pull requests from your local repositories.
 It is packaged as a dependency of the latest MRB, so is available whenever MRB is set up.
 More information on `hub` can be found at https://hub.github.com.

+The GitHub CLI, gh, is now available as an alternative to hub.
+See [this talk](https://indico.fnal.gov/event/53302/contributions/234977/attachments/152351/197249/gh-feb22.pdf) for more info.

 Before executing any of the steps below, these commands must be run in the current login session:

     setup mrb